Breast Imaging Advanced Trainee Grant Program 2022 Round

 The Breast Imaging Advanced Trainee Grant Program supports advanced trainees in diagnostic radiology to undertake clinical practice improvement through further training and research related to breast imaging.

-The Cancer Institute NSW professional development program provides training positions, scholarships and learning opportunities to support and develop NSW healthcare professionals working in cancer.
+The Cancer Institute NSW professional development program provides training positions, scholarships and learning opportunities to support and develop NSW healthcare professionals working in cancer control services.
 One component of the professional development program is the Breast Imaging Advanced Trainee Grant Program.

 Applications for the Breast Imaging Advanced Trainee Grants are invited from: